-Amagansett U.S. Life-Saving & Coast Guard Station
+Amagansett Life-Saving & Coast Guard Station Museum

 Historic: Amagansett Station, ca. 1902-3.
 Courtesy of the East Hampton Historical Society.
 Present-Day: Photo by Charlie Goldsmith, 2021.